PrashanWeera/serial-data-decoder/README.md

 ## Features

-* Accept data through a given serial port.
+* Accepts data through a given serial port.
 * Capability to collect partial data received through the serial port.
-* Conversion of the data to JSON format.
+* Conversion of the data into JSON format.
-* Printing latest data received to standard output every 10 seconds.
+* Printing latest data received to the standard output every 10 seconds.

 ## Getting Started

 This application was built with g++ (Ubuntu 11.4.0-1ubuntu1~22.04) 11.4.0.
-It was tested on Linux  5.15.133.1-microsoft-standard-WSL2 on x86_64 platform.
+It was tested on Linux 5.15.133.1-microsoft-standard-WSL2 on x86_64 platform using virtual serial port pair.

 ### Prerequisites

- 1. it requires 'nlohmann/json' and could be downloaded from https://github.com/nlohmann/json
+ 1. It requires 'nlohmann/json' and could be downloaded from https://github.com/nlohmann/json.
- 2. if unit testing can be performed of google testing framework is installed.
+ 2. If unit testing  is required, it can be performed using google testing framework.

 ### Installation

- 1. Clone the project to a local folder. {projdir}
+ 1. Clone the project to a local folder {projdir}.
  2. Clone 'nlohmann/json' package to a known location.
  3. Update INCLUDE_DIRS path of the makefile to include the directory of the nlohmann/json package.
  4. Issue make command to build the binary.
  5. The executable binary will be created on {projdir}/build/DataPasser
- 6. To execute run ./DataPasser "serial port", where "serial port" is the com port that which application is required to access.
+ 6. To execute run command ./DataPasser "serial port", where "serial port" is the com port that which application is required to access.
 Note: The application requires admin permission to access the serial port.
 So prefer to run it as sudo DataPasser /dev/ttyUSB01.
  7. To use the test build with 'google testing framework' build with the command 'make test'.
+ 8. The test build binary binary name is Tester.

 ## Limitations

- 1. The Tester performed only a limited number of functions.
+ 1. The test binary, Tester performed only a limited number of unit tests.
- 2. Currently support only for a maximum of 10 channels.
+ 2. The application currently supports only for a maximum of 10 channels.
 To increase the number of channels please refer to the DataPasser::ConvertJson function.